SuperMoney logo

 Summary:

 Wars can increase the volatility of markets, but they typically don’t have a long-term impact on them.
 Defense stocks often become popular because of their direct impact on conflicts, but demand for safe-haven investments like gold and even cash can also increase during periods of unrest.
-Taking a long-term approach to investing and staying the course, even during a war, is often the best strategy when you already have a well-diversified portfolio.
+As the world processes the recent U.S. attack on Iran and braces for potential fallout, it’s important to remember that human lives are always the primary concern, yet history shows that war can also influence how we save, budget, and invest.

 What types of stocks go up during war?

-Even with the initial decline and uncertainty that come with wars, certain industries typically increase during conflicts.
-These stocks include defense and energy sectors that directly relate to war as well as safe-haven investments like gold and cash.
+Even during uncertain times, certain industries tend to thrive in wartime.
+These include defense and energy sectors, as well as safe-haven assets like gold and cash.

 Defense stocks